-I love making fruit smoothies recipes for breakfast since they’re one of the easiest ways to get out of the house quickly.
-I usually make smoothies, so my teens can sip them in the car in a shake cup on their way to school or to enjoy them in the cafeteria before class begins.
+I love making banana smoothies for breakfast since they’re one of the easiest ways to get out of the house quickly.
+I make them so my teens can sip them in the car in a shaker bottle on their way to school.

 Unlike frozen fruit, the juice cubes quickly break up in your healthy blender smoothies in no time.
-The extra benefit is that the frozen light plum juice thickens up your smoothies without adding too many extra calories, too.
+The extra benefit is that the frozen light plum juice thickens up your smoothies without adding too many extra calories.

 I also used sunflower butter since we’re a nut-free family, but you can use your favorite nut butter instead.

-Eating healthy is easy with bananas and prunes!
+Making healthy banana smoothies is easy with bananas and prunes!

 Prunes are naturally a good source of fiber and since they have a low glycemic index, they keep you feeling fuller longer.
 You can use prunes in baking and stews or for sprinkling on oatmeal, cereal, yogurt, salads, and even on top of a Healthy Banana Smoothie!